 This study benefited from financial support from University Paris-Est Marne-La-Vallée (Paris region; France) through BQR (French Bonus for the Quality of Research) funds in 2014, awarded to study the relation between literacy skills and academic failure in university students.
 It also benefited from support from University Lille 1 (Northern France) through funds for Restructuring and Educational Innovations in 2013.
-We are grateful to participants in the 65th Annual Meeting of the French Economic Association (AFSE, 2016; France), the 25th Meeting of the Economics of Education Association (AEDE, 2016; Spain), and the annual Conference on Evaluation of Public Policies (TEPP, 2016; France).
+We are grateful to Elisabeth Cascio, Emilia Del Bono, Alain Trannoy, as well as to participants in the 65th Annual Meeting of the French Economic Association (AFSE, 2016; France), the 25th Meeting of the Economics of Education Association (AEDE, 2016; Spain), the 14th annual Conference on Evaluation of Public Policies (TEPP, 2016; France), the 8th International Workshop in Applied Economics of Education (IWAEE, 2017; Italy), and the 29th Conference of the European Association of Labour Economists (EALE, 2017; Switzerland).
 The authors have benefited from helpful comments and suggestions from these audiences.
 Finally, we would like to thank Laurent Sarfati for his considerable work on our database.